 Finally, repentance is incomplete if the debt of sin remains in the balance.
 God forgave David for his mortal sins of murder and adultery after he sincerely repented and confessed his sins with a contrite heart and broken spirit.
 But to offset his transgressions and restore equity of justice, God took the life of the child David conceived in his act of adultery with Bathsheba for having murdered her husband Uriah: an innocent life for innocent life, or an eye for an eye.
 And God also permitted the rape of David’s wives for his act of adultery (2 Sam 12:9-10, 14, 18-19).
 Only then could David’s broken relationship with God be fully amended, provided he accepted his pain and loss as a temporal punishment for his sins to restore equity of justice in his relationship with God.

-break bread and offer thanks; but first confess your sins, so that your sacrifice may be
+to break bread and offer thanks; but first confess your sins, so that your sacrifice

 Didache, 4:14,14:1 (c.
 A.D.
 90)

 “Moreover, it is in accordance with reason that we should return to soberness

 of conduct, and, while yet we have opportunity, exercise repentance towards

 God.
 It is well to reverence both God and the bishop.”

 “Such are the words and deeds by which, in our own district of the Rhone, they

 have deluded many women, who have their consciences seared as with a hot